 If you can harness the power of this site, the world is yours.
-It is a place to brag about yourself, and publish any and all of your accomplishments.
+It is a place to brag about yourself and publish any and all of your accomplishments.
 Recruiters are always watching, and it is not hard to get their attention.
-Build your profile as strong as possible by connecting with friends, family, coworkers, classmates and industry professionals and watch magic happen.
+Build your profile as strong as possible by connecting with friends, family, co-workers, classmates and industry professionals and watch the magic happen.

 Find yourself void of resume worthy material?
 There are thousands of articles and resources on LinkedIn.
 Build connections in your dream field, research companies all over the world, look at job postings the criteria that each job title requires, you can even directly message the person who holds your dream job.
 People are often friendly and more than willing to hand down some advice.
 If you want to start building a professional presence, this is ground zero.
 This is where you should spend the most time.